-To date, the fintech environment in Andorra includes a venture capital consultancy, along with blockchain technology operators and specialised start-ups.
+To date, the fintech environment in Andorra includes some blockchain technology operators and specialised start-ups.

 Also noteworthy is the growing presence in Andorra of a wide variety of companies/start-ups.
-Although the verticals are not clearly defined, the technological companies/start-ups involved with payment systems are dominant, along with those providing tokenisation or blockchain technology.
+Although the verticals are not clearly defined, the technological companies/start-ups involved with payment systems are dominant, along with those providing tokenisation or block-chain technology.